 Latest UpDates

-Auchenbowie Wood: Forestry operations have started at the neighbouring woodland.
+Auchenbowie Wood: Forestry operations continue on the neighbouring woodland.
 Extraction, by agreement, is by means of our farm road.
-These operations are expected to be ongoing for 2-3 months.
+These operations are expected to be ongoing for another month.
 This will undoubtedly contribute to greater deterioration of the farm road in the coming months.
 A condition of access is that the farm road is reinstated following the timber extraction.

-Canoe Bookings - the system for booking the reservoir for water activities is changing.
+Canoe Bookings - the system for booking the reservoir for water activities was changed last year, 2025.
 The day will now be broken into six 2 hour sessions, starting at 9.00 and ending at 21.00.
 The cost per session will be £10.
 Groups will not normally be allowed to book more than two adjacent sessions in one day.
 The overall cost remains the same.
 All Existing bookings for 2025 will be honoured .
 AM - 9.00-13.00, PM 13.00-17.00, EVE 17.00-21.00.

 Developments - work has started on reinstating the archery range.
 As previously it will only be available to qualified personnel brining their own equipment.
 It is planned to have the stop net and archery butts in permanent position.
 As with the reservoir, bookings will be in 2 hour blocks.
-Unfortunately due to the storm damage this project has been delayed.
-Work was further delayed by efforts to maintain a useable water supply, additionally it has now been decided to remove some mature trees during the forestry works.
-The range is unlikely to be available to book until the start of the 2026 season.
+This work is nearing completion and is expected to be available for booking soon.

 Defibrillator is in place on west side of the barn.
 Access code for the cabinet is provided by Emergency Services when called.